OliverHerna/Excerises-Data-Structures-And-Algorithms-In-Python/README.md

 # Excerises-Data-Structures-And-Algorithms-In-Python
-My solutions for the excersises of the book Data Structures and Algorithms in Python by Michael T. Goodrich, Roberto Tamassia
+My solutions for the excersises of the book Data Structures and Algorithms in Python by Michael T. Goodrich, Roberto Tamassia & Michael H. Goldwasser